Before a crowd of 1 million, Pope urges Congolese to forgive

 Roughly half of Congo’s 105 million people are Catholic, according to Vatican statistics.

-Fighting in eastern Congo, which has more than 120 armed groups, has simmered for years but spiked in late 2021 with the resurgence of the M23 group, which had been largely dormant for nearly a decade.
+Fighting in eastern Congo, which has more than 120 armed groups, has simmered for years but spiked in late 2021 with the resurgence of the M23 group that had been largely dormant for nearly a decade.
 The rebels have captured swaths of land and are accused by the United Nations and rights groups of committing atrocities against civilians.

-Francis on Tuesday condemned the fighting and was to repeat his call for peace during his meeting with victims of the conflict.
-The appointment was to include a joint call for the victims to pardon their assailants, according to Vatican organizers.
+Francis on Tuesday condemned the fighting and planned to repeat his call for peace during his meeting with victims of the conflict.
+The victims were also expected to participate in a ceremony to forgive their assailants, according to Vatican organizers.

-The Vatican estimated that 1 million people were on hand for Francis’ Mass, citing local organizers.
-The airport fields had a capacity of 1.5 million people and were not full by the time Francis’ Mass began.
+The Vatican estimated that 1 million people were on hand for Francis’ Mass on Wednesday, citing local organizers.
+The airport’s fields have a capacity of 1.5 million people and were not full by the time the Mass began.

-Among the faithful was Clément L’onde, who travelled from Kisantu, a town in the province of Central Kongo, more than 150 kilometers from Kinshasa.
-He planned to participate in all of Francis’ events.
+Among the faithful was Clément Konde, who travelled from Kisantu, a town in the province of Central Kongo, more than 150 kilometers (95 miles) from Kinshasa.
+He planned to participate in all of Francis’ events this week before the pontiff heads to South Sudan, the second leg of his African journey.

-“To my children and to the children who stayed in my city, I will bring them the message of the Holy Father, the message of peace and reconciliation,” he said.
+“To my children and to the children who stayed in my city, I will bring them the message of the Holy Father, the message of peace and reconciliation,” Konde said.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.

-Note: This story has been updated to correct the last name of one of the people quoted.
-It is Konde, not L’onde. ___